acend/kubernetes-basics-training/content/en/docs/exposing-a-service/_index.md

 Afterwards, we are able to access our freshly created Ingress at `http://example-web-go-<namespace>.<domain>`
 {{% /onlyWhenNot %}}
 {{% onlyWhen mobi %}}
 Afterwards, we are able to access our app via our freshly created Ingress at `https://example-web-go-<namespace>.<appdomain>`.
 Although we have not configured the Ingress to use TLS, it is available with a `https` address.
-This is because of the setup at Mobiliar and not default behaviour.
+This is because of the setup at Mobiliar and not default behavior.
 {{% /onlyWhen %}}
 {{% /onlyWhenNot %}}
 {{% onlyWhen openshift %}}